Antonio-Peer/CanTelephone/README.md

 1. Learn about the shell and the idea of scripting.
 1. Learn about using a high level language like python to interface with other enviroments.
-In particular using python to control the shell towards and end.
+In particular using python to control the shell towards an end.
 1. Exercise my somewhat weak foundation in creating, maintaining, and utilizing git/github.
 1. Ultimately be capable of sending/receiving messages to anyone who can shh into Lilith (including the owner themselves.)